LeoLovemary/D2DExportImage/README.md

 # D2DExportImage
-Convert svg to png with scale factor
+Convert svg to png using Direct2D